 - Setting boundaries: Couples have set clear work-life boundaries by agreeing on a set routine (e.g., time to work, time to switch off, mealtimes, playtime versus schoolwork, nap times and bedtimes, etc).
 Once again, these couples are remaining flexible and communicating about what needs to be changed in the routine.

 - Scheduling time for oneself: Being together all the time may work for some couples, but for most, it can test the relationship in ways mentioned earlier.
 It’s important to make sure you are spending some time to do what you want by yourself, away from your partner, away from children.
 This is the time to practice self-care as well.
 These couples are communicating and scheduling it in, whether daily or weekly, making it a priority for both.
-Watch a movie, put on a mask, read a book, go out on a walk, go for a drive – whatever would allow you to do something you like to do by yourself.
+Watch a movie, meditate, exercise, meet with your therapist, call a friend, read a book, go out on a walk, go for a drive – whatever you enjoy doing by yourself.

-Working as a team is key to getting through these uncertain times.
-The take away is to remain open to communication, be flexible, and continue to adapt to the needs of the relationship and of the family as they change.
-Remember, while adversity can break us apart, it can also create opportunity for us to become stronger together.
+These tips are applicable for all couples during all times, not just in a pandemic.
+Working as a team is integral to getting through any challenging time in a couple’s life.
+The take away is to remain open to communication, be flexible, and learn to balance individual needs with relationship needs.
+While adversity can break you apart, it can also create opportunity for you to become stronger together.
 Which one will you be?